baponkar/KeblaOS/notes/disk-image-manage.md

 *Created: 14<sup>th</sup> April 2025*

+## Introduction

+A `disk.img` is a **disk image file** — a complete byte-for-byte copy of a physical disk (like a hard drive, SSD, USB stick, or CD/DVD).
+It acts as a **virtual disk**, storing everything the physical disk would: partitions, boot records, filesystems, and data files.

+### 🔧 Key Properties:
+- It's usually created using tools like `dd`, `qemu-img`, or disk utilities.
+- It can contain **bootable operating systems**, **file structures**, or even **custom partition schemes**.
+- Can be mounted as a loop device on Linux, or opened using tools like OSFMount on Windows.

+### 🛠 Common Uses:
+- **Operating System Development**: Used to test or install OS builds (like you're doing in KeblaOS).
+- **Virtual Machines**: Used by QEMU, VirtualBox, etc., as a virtual hard disk.
+- **Disk Cloning & Backup**: Used to back up or restore exact disk states.
+- **Forensics & Analysis**: Used to analyze disks without touching the original.

 ## Overview

 A **disk image** (`disk.img`) is a file that emulates a physical disk, containing all the data, partition tables, boot sectors, and filesystem metadata.
 Disk images are widely used for emulation, virtualization, OS development, backup, and software testing.